dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 The dashboard starts with 5 items at the top:

 1. **Back button** - this helps to go back to the search and registration page
 2. **Persistent top bar** - this is configurable by the user and can include different aspects from the program.
 You can show them how to edit what appears in the top bar
 3. **Previous and Next buttons** - these are buttons to access the previous/next TEI details
 4. **Program selection menu** - this is to dictate what kind of data to record and track for the selected TEI.
 This also affects the contents of the widgets.
 5. **Small Pin icon at the right corner** - this allows to pin (or stick) the right side of the widgets.
 This is useful especially during data entry.
 If for example there are many data elements or big forms to fill, sticking the right side helps to remain visible while scrolling the data entry part.
-6. **a small gear icon at the right corner** - Clicking on the gear icon allows you to perform several different actions.
+6. **Small gear icon at the right corner** - Clicking on the gear icon allows you to perform several different actions.
 Explain these different actions along with the different widget types that are available.

 ![image41.png](resources/images/image41.png "image_tooltip")

-1. **Show/hide widgets :**  this helps to control which widgets to display.
+* **Show/hide widgets:** this helps to control which widgets to display.
 There are nine widgets available to display.
 The widgets are collapsible, responsive and draggable - this helps to acquire optimal view area as per user needs.
 Widget (re)arrangements are saved automatically per user per program.

 ![image36.png](resources/images/image36.png "image_tooltip")

-2. **Save dashboard layout as default :**  widgets arrangement is saved automatically every time a widget's position or state (expand/collapse) is changed.
+* **Save dashboard layout as default:**   widgets arrangement is saved automatically every time a widget's position or state (expand/collapse) is changed.
 However, for the entire layout to be considered a default layout for the selected program it is required to explicitly save as "Default layout".

-3. **Top bar settings :** allow you to modify the top bar options
+* **Top bar settings :** allow you to modify the top bar options.

 ![image40.png](resources/images/image40.png "image_tooltip")